A dropdown allow users to select one option from a temporary modal menu.

 - Use a good default.
 When most users will (or should) pick a particular option, make it the default:

-- Customize accessibly.
-If you customize the dropdown, ensure it continues to meet the the accessibility requirements that apply to all form controls.
+- Customize form controls accessibly.
+If you customize this component, ensure that it continues to meet the accessibility requirements that apply to all form controls.